Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Problem Formulation

+The problem in \eqref{optproblem} is a \ac{CMDP} with state $s(t) = (A(t),Q(t),\mathbf{h}(t))$, where $\mathbf{h}(t) = [h_1(t)\text{ }h_2(t)]^T$, and $h_i(t)$ is the channel information of user $i$ at time slot $t$.
+Under mild assumptions (such as the state space being finite, and the action space is also finite) the MDP has an optimal stationary policy that chooses $\mathbf{u}(t)$ as a stationary and possibly randomized function of the state $s(t)$ only \cite{neely2013dynamic}.
+Note that the system experiences regular renewals, i.e., at the beginning of each frame a batch of $K$ packets arrive at the queue while the remaining packets from the previous frame has been discarded.
+Therefore, the performance of any $s(t)$-only policy can be characterized by ratios of expectations over one renewal time \cite{NeelyBook}.
+Thus, we make the following assumption.

-\textit{Assumption 1}: There is an $\omega$-only policy, denoted by $\omega_1$, that satisfies the following, over any renewal frame:
+\textit{Assumption 1}: There exists a policy $\omega_1\in\Omega$ that satisfies the following, over any renewal frame:

-\them{where $A^{\omega_1}$, and $d_2^{\omega_1}$, are the values of $A(t)$ and $d_2(t)$ obtained by applying policy $\omega_1$.} Note that Assumption $1$ is mild and holds whenever problem $\eqref{optproblem}$ is feasible.
-We now make a stronger assumption that can guarantee that the constraint in \eqref{opt:constr} is met with $\epsilon$-slackness.
-In the following assumption, we focues only on the satisfacition of the constraint.
+where $A^{\omega_1}(\tau)$, and $d_2^{\omega_1}(\tau)$, are the values of $A(t)$ and $d_2(t)$ obtained by applying policy $\omega_1$, and $\bar{A}_{\text{opt}}$ is the optimal value of the time average AoI.
+Note that Assumption $1$ is mild and holds whenever problem $\eqref{optproblem}$ is feasible, i.e., $\forall q \in \Gamma$.
+We now make a stronger assumption guaranteeing that the constraint in \eqref{opt:constr} is met with $\epsilon$-slackness.
+In the following assumption, we focus only on the satisfaction of the constraints.
+This assumption is related to standard ``Slater-type" assumptions in optimization theory \cite{bertsekas1997nonlinear}.

-\textit{Assumption 2:} There is a value $\epsilon>0$ and an $\omega_2$ policy that satisfies the following over any renewal frame:
+\textit{Assumption 2:} There is a value $\epsilon>0$ and a policy $\omega_2$ that satisfies the following over any renewal frame:

-\them{where $d_2^{\omega_2}(t)$ is the value of $d_2(t)$ obtained by applying policy $\omega_2$.} In the next section, we describe our proposed dynamic control algorithm.
+\them{where $d_2^{\omega_2}(\tau)$ is the value of $d_2(\tau)$ obtained by applying policy $\omega_2$.} In the next section, we describe our proposed dynamic control algorithm.
+In Theorem 2, we prove that if there exists a policy that satisfies Assumption 2, the virtual queue is bounded and therefore, it is strongly stable.
+As a consequence, the average timely throughput constraint is satisfied.